"My," she might say, "what bare walls you have."

 Beat up and exhausted, the bird finally fell to a sill.
 I scooped it up, carried it out the door.
 Blowing out my mug, I hurried back in--had that working fountain to youth.
 But, damn, the fountain had left the lounge.

-Returning the mug to the shelf--the bird hadn't shit in it or anything--I took to thinking where I'd taken a wrong turn.
-No, instead of jumping to task, chasing bird, I should have stayed put, filled my cup, passed some winged words with the orchard woman.
+Returning the mug to the shelf--the bird hadn't shit in it or anything--I took to thinking where I'd taken a wrong turn this time.
+No, instead of jumping to task, chasing bird, I should have stayed put, filled my cup with the fountain spilling over with youth.

-"Damned birds," I might have said, "they're always flying in the door."
+"Damned birds," I might have said to her, "they're always flying in the door."

 "Better birds than bugs," she might have said.

-"Ya," I could have countered, "birds are always flying in my food, but I just don't know it."
+"Ya," I could have countered, "birds are always flying into my food, but I just don't know it."

 No comments: